Robert John Burton

 Fields of Study: Constitutional Studies, Political Theory

-Areas of interest: Early Modern Political Theory, American Political Thought, American and Comparative Constitutional Law, Philosophy of Law, Constitutional Theory and Interpretation, Religion and Politics, Literature and Politics
+Areas of interest: American Political Thought, American and Comparative Constitutional Law, Early Modern Political Theory, Constitutional Theory and Interpretation, Philosophy of Law, Religion and Politics